 26 - 28 June 2017

-In June 2017, scientists, industry representatives and doctoral students from all the partner regions came together at the Ludwig Bölkow Campus near Munich to discuss Green Aerospace topics, an event organized by Munich Aerospace.
+In June 2017, scientists, industry representatives and PhD students from all partner regions congregated at the Ludwig Bölkow Campus near Munich to discuss Green Aerospace topics, an event organized by Munich Aerospace.

 22 - 25 June 2016

 Topic: Flying Robots.
 Concepts and Challenges of Aerial Autonomy

 In 2016, the annually held Munich Aerospace Summer School, also marked the launch of the Global Aerospace Summits.
 For the first time ever, PhD students from all partner regions congregated at the Lake Ammer for a three-day scientific conference.
 Based on the inspirational worldwide exchange of knowledge, it set the scene for initiating a new event series – the Global Aerospace Summit.

 Speakers: Dr Johann Bals (German Aerospace Center/Munich Aerospace), Professor Matthias Gerdts (Bundeswehr University), Professor Elmar Giemulla (Technical University of Berlin), Professor Joao Tasso de Figueiredo Borges de Sousa (University of Porto), Professor Gerhard Hirzinger (German Aerospace Center), Dr Josef Mendler (Acentiss), Dr Hans Tönskötter (Acentiss), Dr Tobias Kiesling (IABG), Professor Friedrich Fraundorfer (University of Graz), Meinrad Edel (Airbus), Professor Maryam Kamgarpour (ETH Zurich), Professor Gerhard Haerendel (Max Planck Institute)